 Sara and her sister Bertha Means and sister in law Leona (Colbert) Freed accompanied their elderly, widowed father to the Minerd Reunion in August 1932, held at Lake Forest Park near Scottdale, Westmoreland County.
 Writing in the Huntingdon (PA) Daily News, their cousin Laura Jane (Minerd) Williams reported: "Everyone seemed to enjoy the fine fellowship that existed among all the reunionists and the innumerable baskets that provided dinner and supper for the party were bottomless."

 Because no official record had been kept of her birth, Sara had to obtain a delayed birth certificate during World War II.
 The document, produced in 1943, contained affidavits from Joseph H. Stoner and Belle Strickler, both of Dickerson Run, stating that both had known her all her life.
 A copy of this document is on file today at the Fayette County courthouse in Uniontown.

 Sara died on Dec.
 2, 1977, at the age of 97, presumably in Jacksonville.
-Her burial site is unknown.
+Burial was in Jacksonville's Evergreen Cemetery.

 Copyright © 2002, 2006, 2009, 2022 Mark A. Miner